Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/esxi-partitioning/guide.en-gb.md

 Even with multiple disks available on a server, the ESXi OS installation uses only the first disk of the targeted disk group (see [OVHcloud API and OS Installation - Disk Groups](/pages/bare_metal_cloud/dedicated_servers/partitioning_ovh#disk-group)).
 Other disks may be configured afterwards to be used for virtual machines (see [How to add a datastore](/pages/bare_metal_cloud/dedicated_servers/hgrstor2_system_configuration#add-datastore)).

-There are 4 different predefined partitioning layouts:
+There are 4 predefined partitioning layouts:

 |Value|System size¹|Datastore³|
 |---|---|---|